FrankenCutters Homepage

 sheet for making the cutter I often write down how many

-copper strips, bending the cutter, soldering, adding a
+strips, bending the cutter, soldering, adding a handle,

-handle, cleaning, packing it up.)
-I can use those
+cleaning, packing it up.)
+I can use those numbers to

 I also created a database template (Microsoft Access) which I use sometimes for bigger items.
 It gives me a template with a lot of entry fields.
 I enter how many minutes for each operation, how many square inches of copper, how many cutters (for multicutters), time to add the handle, etc...
 I also have fields for the current cost of copper, and for dollars per hour for labor.
 It then calculates a selling price for that particular item. - The copper (or aluminum) price is a small percentage.of